 Long forms are harder to work with and if left unfinished can time out.
 Divide forms that have too many fields into multi-step smaller forms.
 This video shows how to implement this.

-Utilize notification and acknowledgement emails in submission and update forms to keep relevant people informed about the new submission or changes to data.
+Utilize notification messages in submission and update forms to keep relevant people informed about the new submission or changes to data.
+Learn more here.

 - Validate new user emails